SlimClaw: A Personal AI Assistant You Can Set Up in 5 Minutes

 Skills over Features

 Instead of building every integration into the codebase, SlimClaw uses Claude Code skills — markdown files in .claude/skills/ that teach Claude Code how to transform the project.
 Want Telegram?
-If the skill exists, the setup wizard routes to it.
-If it doesn't, it tells you how to contribute one.
+Run /add-telegram and the AI agent writes the actual integration code.
+If a skill doesn't exist, the setup wizard tells you how to contribute one.
 The core stays small.

 When someone mentions @TARS in a WhatsApp group that isn't registered, SlimClaw notifies your main channel instead of silently ignoring it.
 You reply "join Family Chat" and the group is live.
-No config files, no database commands — just natural language.
+Want to remove a group?
+Say "unregister Family Chat" — handled through the same file-based IPC with authorization checks (only the main channel can register or unregister groups).

 Benchmarks